-The Corporate Governance Committee

-while several subcommittees of the Board of Directors are tasked with carrying out the Board's decisions and fulfilling their delegated responsibilities.
+The Corporate Governance Committee creates the performance review process, while several subcommittees of the Board of Directors are tasked with carrying out the Board's decisions and fulfilling their delegated responsibilities.

 The Nomination Committee maintains compliance with the "Board Diversity Policy," which aims to keep the Board diverse.
 Candidates for the Board of Directors are typically proposed by the corporation's stockholders.
 The NOMELEC then selects members based on their competence, experience, diversity, and integrity, resulting in a balanced Board composition.